-4.10.2 Database Management
+4.11.2 Database Management

-Once the application is initialized, you can manage the database by using the database and migration commands.
+Once the application is initialized, you can manage the database, or multiple databases, by using the db and migrate commands.
+If you don't pass anything in the optional [<database>] parameter, it will default to the default database.